-Germany is our second-largest visitor market in Europe and one that presents significant opportunities for New Zealand tourism.
-German visitor numbers have remained relatively consistent, despite European economic challenges.
-Tourism New Zealand is also working to attract German-speaking visitors from neighbouring markets including Austria and Switzerland.
+Germany is New Zealand’s second-largest visitor market in Europe and one that presents significant opportunities.
+Despite European economic challenges German visitor numbers have remained relatively consistent.

-German travellers appreciate New Zealand's mix of natural wonders and cultural attractions.
-For many Germans, New Zealand is an aspirational destination and Tourism New Zealand's work in this market is focussed on converting this dream of a New Zealand holiday into travel bookings.
-Other barriers to travel include the high cost of flights to New Zealand, the strengthened Kiwi dollar against the Euro, and the fact that visiting other less-travelled destinations can be a priority for some travellers.
+For many Germans, New Zealand is an aspirational destination and our work in this market is focused on converting this dream of a New Zealand holiday into travel bookings.

-Length of stay and average spend per night are both high relative to other markets, increasing the value of this market to New Zealand's tourism industry.
+- The length of stay and average spend per night are both high relative to other markets, increasing the value of the German market to New Zealand's tourism industry.